dmrokan/gsl4godot_gsl/doc/filter.rst

 .. function:: gsl_filter_impulse_workspace * gsl_filter_impulse_alloc(const size_t K)

-   This function initializes a workspace for Hampel filtering using a symmetric moving window of size :data:`K`.
+   This function initializes a workspace for impulse detection filtering using a symmetric moving window of size :data:`K`.
 Here, :math:`H = K / 2`.
 If :math:`K` is even, it is rounded up to the next odd integer to ensure a symmetric window.
 The size of the workspace is :math:`O(6K)`.